Ebiroll/qemu_esp32/README.md

 #Debugging tips
 ```
-If you get an exception likt this
+If you get an exception like this
 Guru Meditation Error of type StoreProhibited occurred on core   0.
 Exception was unhandled.
 Register dump:
 PC      :  4008189e  PS      :  00060030  A0      :  800d05f6  A1      :  3ffe3e20